nus-cs2103-AY2021S1/tp/README.md

 Morphing AB3 into a Police Investigation Virtual Organisational Tool (PIVOT).
 An app to assist the police investigators in keeping track of their investigations and relevant information.
 This is a brownfield Java Project built for CS2103 tP.

+## About Us
+Refer to About Us: TO BE UPDATED

 ## Features
 Refer to User Guide: TO BE UPDATED

+## Developer's Guide
+Refer to Developer's Guide: TO BE UPDATED

 ## Setup